 In order to decide if cruising is something you’d enjoy, consider the following questions.

 First, how are you with sea sickness?
 This may not be a big factor for you, and many people manage this with over-the-counter meds.
-The reason this question gets asked is that boats can toss you around quite a bit even with mild to moderate wind and sea conditions.
+The reason this question gets asked is that boats can toss you around quite a bit, even with mild to moderate wind and sea conditions.

 Second, how would you describe your “personal space” needs?
-Cruising will often put you in close proximity with others because of the tight quarters on boats.
+Cruising will often put you in close proximity to others because of the tight quarters on boats.
 You may be sleeping aboard, so it will be like sharing an RV with them.
 What are your privacy needs?